irmen/prog8/docs/source/programming.rst

     it is only faster if the number of bytes is larger than a certain threshold.
     Compare the generated code to see if it was beneficial or not.

+swap(x, y)
+    Swap the values of numerical variables (or memory locations) x and y in a fast way.

 set_carry()  /  clear_carry()
     Set (or clear) the CPU status register Carry flag.
 No result value.
     (translated into ``SEC`` or ``CLC`` cpu instruction)